k-cube/slack-take-home-project/README.md

-# slack-take-home-project
+# android-code-exercise
-Take home project as part of the interview with Slack
+Skeleton project for the coding exercise for Android candidates